bkuri/vfab/docs/api/complete-api-reference.md

 ## Overview

-ploTTY uses a hierarchical configuration system based on Pydantic models.
+vfab uses a hierarchical configuration system based on Pydantic models.
 All configuration is stored in YAML format and validated at runtime.

 ## Configuration Classes